Better Together: The Best Surgical and Non-Surgical Cosmetic Procedures To Combine

 But it's not always about minimizing pain or maximizing downtime.
 Some effective combos are more spa-like in nature.

 Dr. Doft says she frequently combines liposuction with a lymphatic massage — a non-invasive therapeutic treatment.
 “I work with an excellent masseuse who specializes in lymphatic drainage," she says.
-"I have found that having her massage a patient three to four times after liposuction makes the end result more uniform and it can significantly decrease post-op swelling, sometimes cutting recovery time in a third or even in half.”
+"I have found that having her massage a patient three to four times after liposuction makes the end result more uniform and it can significantly decrease post-op swelling, sometimes cutting recovery time by a third or even in half.”

 Multitasking is a marvelous thing.